Families of Kids with Disabilities Anxiously Wait for Courts to Decide School Mask Mandates

 She’s worried about the new Delta variant of COVID-19 now surging especially among children.
 South Carolina schools are no longer allowed to require masks.
 A new state budget proviso specifically prohibits mask mandates by threatening state funding.
-They were enforced last year.
+Such mandates were enforced last year.

-Samantha says because of her son’s disability, he is especially vulnerable.
+Samantha says her son’s disability leaves him especially vulnerable.
 While the bubbly blonde boy can tell you all about dinosaurs, he has difficulty communicating when he is sick.

 “My child is one of those that if he gets this, his pediatrician has said we would pray and hope he would get the sniffles and a cough and cold,” says Samantha.
 “But if he ended up in the hospital, you need to be prepared.”

 Samantha feels she is unfairly being forced to choose between Porter’s health and his education.
 So, she’s joined the American Civil Liberties Union and eight other families in filing a federal lawsuit arguing the ban essentially excludes students with disabilities from public schools in violation of the Americans with Disabilities Act.